Iraxon/metasulfate/README.md

 # Metasulfate

-Metasulfate is a purely functional expression-oriented programming language.
+Metasulfate is a purely functional programming language based on term rewriting.

 ## Using Metasulfate